-If you are a fan of Downton Abbey – and aren’t we all – get ready for a blockbuster exhibit of costumes, sets and unseen footage from the popular series, opening in NYC this weekend.
+If you are a fan of Downton Abbey – and aren’t we all – you are in for a treat, with a blockbuster exhibit in NYC of costumes, sets and unseen footage from the popular series.

 Downton Abbey: The Exhibition allows you to – literally – step into ‘Downton Abbey’ to wander through three exhibit floors of sumptuous family rooms, the kitchen and servants quarters below stairs, and to get right up close to many of the iconic costumes and props.